ropensci/roweb3/content/blog/2022-03-29-safeguards-and-backups-for-github-organizations/index.md

 Making sure someone has enabled 2FA means asking but also answering questions from those not familiar with 2FA yet!

+As an organization owner, one can see whether organization owners and members have enabled 2FA for their account.

 #### Short two-factor authentication (2FA) primer